kubernetes/website/docs/tasks/administer-cluster/pvc-protection.md

 reviewers:
 - msau42
 - jsafrane
-title: Persistent Volume Claim Protection
+title: Storage Protection
 ---

 {% capture overview %}
-{% assign for_k8s_version="v1.9" %}{% include feature-state-alpha.md %}
+{% assign for_k8s_version="v1.10" %}{% include feature-state-beta.md %}

-As of Kubernetes 1.9, persistent volume claims (PVCs) that are in active use by a pod can be protected from pre-mature removal.
+Persistent volume claims (PVCs) that are in active use by a pod can be protected from pre-mature removal.

 {% endcapture %}

 {% capture prerequisites %}

-- A v1.9 or higher Kubernetes must be installed.
-- As PVC Protection is a Kubernetes v1.9 alpha feature it must be enabled:
+- The Storage Protection feature is enabled in a version of Kubernetes in which it is supported.
-1. [Admission controller](/docs/admin/admission-controllers/) must be started with the [PVC Protection plugin](/docs/admin/admission-controllers/#persistent-volume-claim-protection-alpha).
-2. All Kubernetes components must be started with the `PVCProtection` alpha features enabled.

 {% endcapture %}

 {% capture steps %}

-## PVC Protection Verification
+## Storage Protection feature used for PVC Protection

 The example below uses a GCE PD `StorageClass`, however, similar steps can be performed for any volume type.